Technology Audit for Web Services

 Standards and procedures

 Backups: Keeping a daily backup of important data.
-Regularity of verification and confirmation of backups.
-Having 2+ separate storage locations for backup files, including at least one external location.
+Regularity of verification and confirmation of data backups.
+Having 2+ separate storage locations for backup files, including at least one external location will substantially streamline the database recovery process.

 Sometimes, at the request of the customer, an audit is not limited to the verification of its technologies and technical parameters, and project owners may seek a comprehensive analysis of their projects.
 In such cases, the study of the website becomes a business technology audit.
 Consequently, the necessary specialists with relevant profiles are also involved in the audit team, and the structure of the report is also expanded upon.
 Other similar extensions in scope may see the inclusion of additional thematic audits, such as: